daronphang/programming-resources/cloud-computing/AWS/services/developer/products.md

 ## AWS Cloud9

 AWS Cloud9 is a cloud IDE (Integrated Development Environment) used for writing, running and debugging code within a web browser.
 It also allows for code collaboration in real-time.

+## AWS Device Farm

+Fully-managed service that tests your web and mobile apps against desktop browsers, mobile devices, and tablets (not emulators).